-In addition to the two associated CO absorbers reported here, associated molecular absorption lines have been detected in 5 other systems (see Table~\ref{tab:compare}).
-In general, associated \hi\ 21-cm absorption lines are known to exhibit a deep narrow and a broad shallow component.
-The former, when coincident with the systemic redshift is believed to originate from the circumnuclear disk or torus.
-The latter depending on whether it is blueshifted or redshifted with respect to the systemic redshift is interpreted as outflowing gas due to jet-ISM interaction or infalling gas that may eventually fuel the AGN.
-In Fig.~\ref{fig:assocvel}, we present the extent of overall \hi\ 21-cm absorption (in blue) and associated secondary i.e., broader/ shallower component (in cyan) for 6 AGNs\footnote{BCG J0439+0520 with no \hi\ 21-cm absorption is excluded.}.
-In 5/6 cases \hi\ absorption peak, shown as vertical line on blue, matches with the systemic redshift within $\pm$200\,\kms.
-Interestingly, there is a tendency among the associated systems, to present CO absorption (in red) coincident with the weaker 21-cm absorption component.
+In addition to the two associated CO absorbers reported here, associated molecular absorption lines have been detected in five other systems (see Table~\ref{tab:compare}).
+In general, associated \hi\ 21cm absorption lines are known to exhibit a deep narrow component and a broad shallow component.
+The former, when coincident with the systemic redshift, is believed to originate from the circumnuclear disk or torus.
+The latter, depending on whether it is blueshifted or redshifted with respect to the systemic redshift, is interpreted as outflowing gas due to jet--ISM interaction or infalling gas that may eventually fuel the AGN, respectively.
+In Fig.~\ref{fig:assocvel}, we present the extent of the overall \hi\ 21cm absorption (in blue) and the associated secondary (i.e., broader/shallower) component (in cyan) for six AGNs\footnote{BCG J0439+0520 with no \hi\ 21cm absorption is excluded.}.
+In five of the six cases, the \hi\ absorption peak, shown as a vertical blue line, matches the systemic redshift within $\pm$200\,\kms.
+Interestingly, there is a tendency among the associated systems to present CO absorption (in red) coincident with the weaker 21cm absorption component.